Choral: Object-Oriented Choreographic Programming: Testing

+class FakeSensor@#R# implements Sensor@#R# { /* ... */ } \end{chorlisting} The test method \code{test1} checks that data is pseudonymised correctly by \code{VitalsStreaming}.
+Test methods must be annotated with \annotation{@Test}, be \code{static}, have no parameters, and return no values.

-In lines 4--5, we create a channel between the \code{#Device#} and the \code{#Gatherer#} by invoking the \code{TestUtils.newLocalChannel} method, which is provided by ChoralUnit as a library to simplify the creation of channels for testing purposes.
+At lines 4--5, we create a channel between the \code{#Device#} and the \code{#Gatherer#} by invoking the \code{TestUtils.newLocalChannel} method, which is provided by ChoralUnit as a library to simplify the creation of channels for testing purposes.
 This method returns an in-memory channel, which both \code{#Device#} and \code{#Gatherer#} will find by looking it up in a shared map under the key \code{"VST_channel1"}.
-Thus, it is important that both roles will have the same key in their compiled code, which is guaranteed here by the fact that the expression \code{"VST_channel1"@[#Device#,#Gatherer#]} is actually syntax sugar for \code{"VST_channel1"@#Device#, "VST_channel1"@#Gatherer#}.
+Thus, both roles must have the same key in their compiled code, which is guaranteed, here, by the fact that the expression \code{"VST_channel1"@[#Device#,#Gatherer#]} is syntactic sugar for \mbox{\code{"VST_channel1"@#Device#, "VST_channel1"@#Gatherer#}}.

-In line 6, we create an instance of \code{VitalsStreaming} (the choreography we want to test).
+At lines 6--7, we create an instance of \code{VitalsStreaming} (the choreography we want to test).
 We use a \code{FakeSensor} object to simulate a sensor that sends some data containing sensitive information (omitted).
 We then invoke the \code{gather} method, passing an implementation of a consumer that checks whether the data received by the \code{#Gatherer#} has been pseudonymised correctly.

-Given a class like \code{VitalsStreamingTest}, ChoralUnit will compile it by invoking our compiler with a special flag (\code{-annotate}).
-This makes the compiler annotate each generated Java class with a \code{@Choreography} annotation that contains the name of its source Choral class and the role that the Java class implements. \looseness=-1 Once compilation is finished, the ChoralUnit tool can be invoked to run the tests in the \code{VitalsStreamingTest} class.
-This happens in three steps: \begin{enumerate*} \item ChoralUnit finds all Java classes annotated with a \code{@Choreography} annotation whose \code{name} value corresponds to \code{VitalsStreamingTest}.
+Given a class like \code{VitalsStreamingTest}, ChoralUnit compiles it by invoking our compiler with a special flag (\code{-annotate}).
+This flag makes the compiler annotate each generated Java class with an \annotation{@Choreography} annotation that contains the name of its source Choral class and the role that the Java class implements.

-\item Each discovered class has a method with the same name for each method in the source Choral test class (\code{test1} in our example).
-For each such method that is annotated with \code{@Test}, ChoralUnit starts a thread running the local implementation of the method by each class generated from the Choral source.
+When the compilation is finished, we can invoke ChoralUnit to run the tests from the class \code{VitalsStreamingTest}.
+Once launched, the tool finds all the Java classes with an \annotation{@Choreography} annotation whose \code{name} value corresponds to \code{VitalsStreamingTest}.
+By construction, each discovered class has a method with the same name, corresponding to the namesake method from the source Choral test class (\code{test1}, in our example).
+ChoralUnit exhaustively runs all the tests found in the test class.
+Namely, for each \annotation{@Test}-annotated method and for each class generated from the Choral source, ChoralUnit starts a thread that runs the local implementation of that method implemented by that class.